jason-sa/jason-sa.github.io/_posts/2018-12-12-JasonBot-detecting-similar-questions.md

 tags: [NLP, xgboost, Random Forest, bot, Slack, Metis]
 ---

 I wanted to explore the NLP topic of semantic similarity between questions.
-Specifically, whether or not two questions have the same intent or not.
+Specifically, whether or not two questions have the same intent.
 Training a classification model to detect whether or not two questions have the same intent can lend itself to different applications.
-For example, the model could be used to easily lookup answers to previously asked questions.
-I took this example and developed a proof of concept Slack bot to demonstrate how my trained model could search previously answered questions, and responded with similar answers.
+I applied the model by building a Slack bot to allow any user to ask any question, and the bot will respond with an answer that is the most similar to that of a previously answered question.

 # Methodology